A 32% local breakout will extend the current macrocell backhaul and EPC capacity by 25.6 months

 - Indian MNOs will realize savings of 38,763.9 INR (US$596M)

 How the vMBC Works

-A vMBC routes data – in particular, video and high-data traffic – directly to the Internet and not through the core cell network.
+A vMBC routes data – in particular, video and high-data traffic – directly to the Internet and not through the core cellular network.
 All of the traffic from the local cell tower is routed through the MEC running the vMBC application, which then decides if the traffic should be backhauled to the EPC or broken out to the Internet.
 Traffic for the Internet is therefore routed immediately, through a firewall, to a dedicated Internet link and if necessary tunneled to a local peering point.
-This traffic is therefore not routed through the EPC and thus the backhaul and EPC load is reduced.
+This traffic is therefore not routed through the EPC and thus the backhaul and EPC load are reduced.

 To learn more about Mavenir’s virtualized media breakout controller (vMBC) or to view the whole study, click here.